derekburgess/jaws/README.md

 The versioned [benchmark artifact contract](benchmarks/README.md) defines how JAWS retains complete rankings, evidence identity, execution and quality outcomes, environment provenance, known failures, generated reports, and checksums.
-The committed `benchmarks/examples/baseline-0/` bundle is a noncanonical validation fixture.
+The committed [`benchmarks/baseline-0/`](benchmarks/baseline-0/) bundle is the canonical observational freeze of the pre-refactor detector.
+The separate `benchmarks/examples/baseline-0/` bundle remains a noncanonical contract-validation fixture.
-Canonical Benchmark 0 bundles use the same contract with `benchmark.canonical: true`.

 ## Evidence, provenance, and non-goals